ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-A clocked protocol is based on SPI, where chipsets have a data line and a clock line.
+We'll start with "Clocked" LEDs, where we talk to them over two wires: a data line and a clock line.

-For every bit we want to send from the controller to the LEDs:

-- First the controller sets the data line (MOSI) to HIGH for a 1 or LOW for a 0.
-- Then the controller “ticks” the clock line (SCLK), by going from LOW to HIGH.
+The LED waits until the clock line goes up, then reads the data line.

+So to send a bit to an LED, you set the data line to what you want, then raise and lower the clock line.

-- On the rising edge of the clock line, the LED will read the data line.
+As the sender, you control the clock speed, which will become the frame rate.
-- Halfway through the clock cycle, the controller will reset the clock line to LOW.

 -->